MargKos/Restaurant-Analysis/README.md

 ## ![Results](TransitionNW.png)

-This directed network graph illustrates **user transition dynamics** between restaurants.
-The network is built from:

-- **Simulated users** who move between restaurants based on co-visitation frequency and rating-driven likelihoods.
-- **Nodes** represent individual restaurants, colored by their **category** (e.g., Fast Food, Austrian, Vietnamese).
-- **Node labels** show the **restaurant's rating and name**.
-- **Edges** represent **directional transitions**.
-Darker edges indicate **higher transition probabilities**.

 This visualization reveals how users move across the culinary landscape and helps uncover **category-level dynamics** and **local popularity hubs**.
-For example, we observe strong exchange between the restaurants of the grey cluster 'K'.
+For example, we observe strong exchange between the restaurants of the brown cluster 'K'.
 Where the restarants of the category 'C' and 'Q' are not as well connected.
-Furthermore the second restaurant of the grey cluster experience a lot of flow.
+Furthermore the second (from below) restaurant of the brown cluster 'K' experience a lot of flow and serves as a hub.

 ##  Folder and Data Structure